Zo (bot): History

 In a BuzzFeed News report, Zo told their reporter that "[the] Quran was violent" when talking about healthcare.
-The report also highlighted how Zo made a comment about the Osama Bin Laden capture as a result of 'intelligence' gathering.
+The report also highlighted how Zo made a comment about the Osama bin Laden capture as a result of 'intelligence' gathering.

-In July 2017, Business Insider asked "is windows 10 good," and Zo replied with a joke about Microsoft's operating system: "It's not a bug, it's a feature!' - Windows 8."
-They then asked "why," to which Zo replied: "Because it's Windows latest attempt at spyware."
+In July 2017, Business Insider asked "is windows 10 good", and Zo replied with a joke about Microsoft's operating system: "'Its not a bug, its a feature!' - Windows 8".
+They then asked "why?", to which Zo replied: "Because it's Windows latest attempt at Spyware."
 Later on, Zo would tell that it prefers Windows 7 on which it runs over Windows 10.

-In April 2019 Zo was shut down on multiple platforms.